Where to Find the Best English Breakfast in London

 London is lucky to have an abundance of restaurants serving breakfast, with the options comprising a variety of cuisines.
 From buttermilk pancakes and avocado toast, to eggs benedict and shakshuka, you really are spoilt for choice.
 However, if you’re visiting London for the first time, or simply want to be a tourist in your own city, opt for one of London's best English breakfasts.
 This indulgent fry up is a breakfast tradition dating back to the early 1300s and can be thoroughly enjoyed in the early morning, for brunch or, indeed, at any time – are there any more glorious words in the English language than "all-day breakfast"?.
 Read on for where to find the best English breakfast in London according to Plum Guide.

 For a truly classic, no frills, greasy spoon-esque experience, E. Pellicci in Bethnal Green is definitely one of, if not the best English breakfast in London.
 Open since 1900, it has been serving full fry ups for over a century and is now an East End landmark.
-The cafe is still in the hands of the same Italian family who opened it, so it’s no surprise that the small, humble space is brimming with history and an endearing atmosphere.
+The cafe is still in the hands of the same Italian family who opened it, so it’s no surprise that the small, humble space is brimming with history and an endearing atmosphere, almost reminiscent of all of the luxurious London holiday rentals in our exclusive collection.

 If you’re prepared to loosen the purse strings a little to experience an iconic London breakfast experience, The Wolseley will not disappoint.
 From the grand European interior to the impeccable food, it’s a winner.
 It even became a favourite haunt for the renowned critic A.A.Gill, who loved the breakfast so much, he wrote a whole book about it.
 Open from 8am at the weekends, the Wolseley is perfect for experiencing one of London's best English breakfasts bright and early, or you can opt for a more lie-in friendly time.